Jxiang2/backend-docs/concurrency/README.md

     * assignment to reference types are atomic
     * assignment to volatile long double are atomic
     * all other operations are not atomic
-2. Race condition: when 2 or more threads are trying to access the same resource, and one of them is modifying it.
+2. Race condition: multiple threads access a shared resource and at least one thread is modifying it.
 3. Data race: re-ordering of instructions inside methods that cause unexpected results
     * solution: use volatile keyword, now the variable can act like a fence, and prevent re-ordering of instructions
     ![datarace](https://github.com/Jxiang2/tech-docs/assets/46456200/99e3ede6-e0cc-44c3-b92f-afd47d854851)